-As the international presence and work of the National Resource Center for The First-Year Experience and Students in Transition has changed and grown in the last decade, we would like to introduce the International Advisory Board.
+As the international presence and work of the National Resource Center for The First-Year Experience and Students in Transition has changed and grown in the past decade, we are proud to introduce the International Advisory Board.

 Imam Abdulrahman Bin Faisal University

-He is currently the Dean of Preparatory Year & Supporting Studies at IAU as well as the Chairman of both the Department of English Language and the Department of Computer Science.
-As Dean, Abdulaziz has worked to mobilize faculty to support student achievement through professional development and student success initiatives, including revision of preparatory year curriculum, quality assurance system, pedagogical research and assessment, new learning support systems and pedagogical innovation.
+He is the Dean of Preparatory Year & Supporting Studies at IAU as well as the chairman of both the departments of English language and computer science.
+As dean, Abdulaziz has worked to mobilize faculty to support student achievement through professional development and student success initiatives, including revision of the preparatory year curriculum, a quality assurance system, pedagogical research and assessment, new learning support systems, and pedagogical innovation.

-Dr. Alfehaid is the founder and the Secretary-General of the National Committee of Deans of Preparatory Year Programs in Saudi Universities sponsored by the Ministry of Education.
-In 2015, he founded and chaired the 1st National Conference for Prep Year in Saudi Universities which was a welcoming venue for researchers and other specialized scholars to work on improving the prep year experience in the Kingdom of Saudi Arabia.
-Dr. Alfehaid has presented at a wide variety of educational conferences and symposiums, national, regional and international and is often invited to provide consultancy support on issues relating to first year student linguistic challenges, academic achievement and retention, the first-year curriculum, and transitional aspects.
+Alfehaid is the founder and the Secretary-General of the National Committee of Deans of Preparatory Year Programs in Saudi Universities sponsored by the Ministry of Education.
+In 2015, he founded and chaired the first National Conference for Prep Year in Saudi Universities, a welcoming venue for researchers and other specialized scholars to work on improving the prep year experience in the kingdom of Saudi Arabia.
+Alfehaid has presented at a wide variety of educational conferences and symposiums (national, regional, and international) and is often invited to provide consultancy support on issues relating to first-year student linguistic challenges, academic achievement and retention, the first-year curriculum, and transitional aspects.
 He is also a member of many national and international committees.

 American University of Kuwait

-Hala Al-Najjar currently works at the American University of Kuwait where she has served as the First Year Experience program coordinator for the past five years.
-She continues to research the educational, cultural and social influences that are distinctive to Arab students in Kuwait and throughout the Gulf.
-During her time as coordinator, she has initiated and overseen significate program initiatives to develop a first year curriculum that provides students with social and academic foundations needed for success at a liberal arts university.
-She has an undergraduate degree from Massachusetts College of Liberal Arts where she majored in Sociology and minored in Psychology and Education.
-She went on to graduate from Fitchburg State University in Massachusetts with a Master's of Education focusing on cultural and linguistic awareness.
-Recently, she spent summers at Harvard School of Education studying and completing several certification programs on teaching in the 21st century.
-With a research interest on the impact of globalization in Kuwait, Hala has developed and led several professional development workshops in Effective Teaching Strategies for 21st Century Learning, The Effects of Globalization in Education and The Role of Culture 21st Century Education.
+Hala Al-Najjar works at the American University of Kuwait (AUK), where she has served as the First Year Experience program coordinator for the past five years.
+She continues to research the educational, cultural, and social influences that are distinctive to Arab students in Kuwait and throughout the Gulf.
+During her time as coordinator, she has initiated and overseen significant program initiatives to develop a first-year curriculum that gives students social and academic foundations needed for success at a liberal arts university.
+She has an undergraduate degree from the Massachusetts College of Liberal Arts, where she majored in sociology and minored in psychology and education.
+She went on to graduate from Fitchburg State University in Massachusetts with a Master of Education, focusing on cultural and linguistic awareness.
+Recently, she spent summers at Harvard School of Education, studying and completing several certification programs on teaching in the 21st century.
+With a research interest on the impact of globalization in Kuwait, Al-Najjar has developed and led several professional development workshops: Effective Teaching Strategies for 21st Century Learning, The Effects of Globalization in Education, and The Role of Culture 21st Century Education.

-Robert Kenedy (PhD) is an Associate Professor in the Department of Sociology at York University, Canada where he has won four teaching awards and an award for his service to students.
-For his pedagogical research, he has written articles about peer education, integrating critical thinking skills into courses, and the importance of supporting student learning through teaching partnerships.
-Professor Kenedy has also been the guest editor of a special themed issue on peer education in the Journal of the First Year Experience & Student Transition.
-His work examines co-curricular and curricular peer education, mentorship, and leadership, focusing on the academic and social contributions to the post-secondary transition.
-Kenedy's research highlights integrating peer educators and leaders into courses and studying the impact they have on student learning.
+Robert Kenedy, PhD, is an Associate Professor in the Department of Sociology at York University, Canada, where he has won four teaching awards, an award for his service to students, and the Senate of Canada Sesquicentennial Medal for service to the nation.
+For his pedagogical research, he has written articles on peer education, integrating critical thinking skills into courses, and the importance of supporting student learning through teaching partnerships.
+Kenedy has also been the guest editor of a special themed issue on peer education in the Journal of the First-Year Experience & Students in Transition.
+His work examines cocurricular and curricular peer education, mentorship, and leadership, focusing on academic and social contributions to the post-secondary transition.
+Kenedy's research highlights integrating peer educators and leaders into courses and studying their impact on student learning.
 He specifically examines best practices for incorporating peer educators inside and outside the classroom as well as evaluating the pedagogical benefits for students in terms of critical thinking, writing, and other academic skills.

-Karen's contributions to higher education have been recognized by more than ten institutional and national awards including three Australian awards for University Teaching.
+Nelson's contributions to higher education have been recognized by more than 10 institutional and national awards, including three Australian awards for university teaching.
 In 2016 she was awarded Principal Fellow Status of the Higher Education Academy (PFHEA).
-In Australia, Karen serves the higher education sector as the Editor of Student Success, a journal exploring the experiences of students in tertiary education, and as Co-Chair of the annual STARS Conference.
+In Australia, Nelson serves the higher education sector as the editor of Student Success, a journal exploring the experiences of students in tertiary education, and as co-chair of the annual STARS Conference.

 European First-Year Experience Network (EFYE)

-Dr. Diane Nutt is an independent consultant and researcher in higher education in the United Kingdom; she previously worked at Teesside University and during her time there was the acting assistant director of the Learning and Teaching Department and head of the student retention team.
-She has been a lecturer in sociology, a staff developer and was awarded a University Teaching Fellowship at Teesside in 2006.
-During her tenure at Teesside, she initiated a project on study skills provision and became involved in work on the first-year experience.
-In 2003, she moved from Sociology to a central learning and teaching leadership role, where she set up a retention team and completed a major ESF [European Social Fund] research project on the retention of nontraditional students (published in 2005).
-This was followed by a number of other projects, including setting up an institutional retention strategy, leading a further £250,000 ESF dissemination project, and representing Teesside as part of a more recent major national project (funded by the Higher Education Funding Council, England [HEFCE]) on postgraduate student experiences involving 11 institutions.
-Nutt was recently awarded Principal Fellowship of the Higher Education Academy (PFHEA).
+Diane Nutt is an independent consultant and researcher in higher education in the United Kingdom.
+She previously worked at Teesside University, where was the acting Assistant Director of the Learning and Teaching Department and head of the student retention team.
+She has been a lecturer in sociology and a staff developer and was awarded a University Teaching Fellowship at Teesside in 2006.
+During her tenure there, she initiated a project on study skills provision and became involved in work on the first-year experience.
+In 2003, she moved from sociology to a central learning and teaching leadership role, where she set up a retention team and completed a major ESF (European Social Fund) research project on the retention of nontraditional students (published in 2005).
+This was followed by a number of other projects, including setting up an institutional retention strategy, leading a further £250,000 ESF dissemination project, and representing Teesside as part of a more recent major national project funded by the Higher Education Funding Council, England (HEFCE) on postgraduate student experiences involving 11 institutions.
+Nutt was recently awarded a Principal Fellowship of the Higher Education Academy (PFHEA).